spacemeat/humon/README.md

 **The C-family APIs don't signal by default; rather, they return null objects.**
 Normally, trove and node functions that return other nodes or tokens will not throw exceptions on bad parameters or lookup terms, or if they're nullish objects.
 Instead they just return other nullish objects or degenerate values.
 In the C++ API, you can check `IsNullish()` on `hu::Trove`, `hu::Node`, and `hu::Token` objects to see whether they're managing null values.
 Most of the functions are marked `noexcept` by default as well.

 Tou can turn turn on exceptions for the C++ API.
-Before your `#include <humon.hpp>` declaration, define any of these (TODO: or set these up in cmake):
+Before your `#include <humon.hpp>` declaration, define any of these:
 * `#define HUMON_USE_NULLISH_EXCEPTIONS` This will cause nullish `hu::Token` and `hu::Node` objects to throw when their member functions are called, instead of returning other nullish objects.
 * `#define HUMON_USE_NODE_PATH_EXCEPTIONS` This will cause  `hu::Trove::operator/` and `hu::Node::operator/` to throw exceptions instead of returning nullish objects when called with bad indices or keys.
 It can help you track down erroneous lookups.
 * `#define HUMON_SUPPRESS_NOEXCEPT` This turns off `noexcept` on most member functions, causing exceptions to be thrown instead of terminating the program.